arevlo/claude-code-workflows/plugins/arevlo-dev/commands/commit.md

    - Get git username: `git config user.name | tr '[:upper:]' '[:lower:]' | tr ' ' '-'`
    - **Branch naming format:** `<username>.<type>-<description>`
      - Examples: `johndoe.docs-update-readme`, `janedoe.feat-new-feature`

+3. **Check if branch PR was already merged:**
-   - Run `gh pr view --json state,merged -q '.merged'` to check if branch was merged
+   - Run `gh pr view --json mergedAt -q '.mergedAt'`
+   - If returns a timestamp (not empty), the PR was MERGED
+   - **CRITICAL:** If merged, DO NOT commit to this branch - commits won't reach main!
-   - If merged: warn user and offer to create new branch from main
+   - Warn user and MUST create new branch from main

-3. **If branch was merged, handle it:**
+4. **If branch was merged, handle it:**
    ```bash
    git checkout main
    git pull origin main